ProtonVPN Review (2020) – High level of security

 Number of servers and locations

-At the time of writing, ProtonVPN has over 550 servers in over 40 countries.
+At the time of writing, ProtonVPN has almost 700 servers in over 40 countries.
 The different server locations are listed down below:

 ProtonVPN is continuously working on their server network, meaning the available countries and servers are constantly changing.
 Visit their website for an up to date list of locations.